jwodder/dependalabels/README.rst

 Authentication
 --------------

-``dependalabels`` requires a GitHub OAuth token with appropriate permissions in order to run.
+``dependalabels`` requires a GitHub access token with appropriate permissions in order to run.
 Specify the token either via the ``GITHUB_TOKEN`` environment variable or as the value of the ``hub.oauthtoken`` Git config option in your ``~/.gitconfig`` file.